Kitware/SMTK/doc/release/notes/attribute-resource-changes.md

 * Added Methods
   * isValueValid - the validity of the item now factors in the state of the instance.
 This is needed to support Unique Constraints
   * removeInvalidValues() - will remove all values that are considered invalid - meaning that the resource of the associated object is loaded but the object no longer exists.
+* **Behavior Changes**
+  * removedValue() - will now remove a value regardless of what it's index is.
+Previously, if the index was less than the NumberOfRequiredValues it would not be removed but simply unset.
+Now, as long as the resulting number of values is greater than or equal to the number of required values, it will be removed.
+  Else it will be unset.

 ### Custom attribute item and definition types
 SMTK's attribute system now supports the registration of user-defined attribute items and definitions by overloading `smtk::attribute::CustomItem` and `smtk::attribute::CustomItemDefinition`, respectively.
 The registration of custom item definition types must occur before the attribute is serialized.
 Custom item definitions can be listed in plugins' Registrar implementations as follows: